NREL/OCHRE/docs/source/ModelingApproach.rst

 randomly generated using event-based datasets for each day of the simulation.
 Zero, one, or more events may occur per day.
 Each event has a prescribed start time, end time, and starting state-of-charge (SOC).
-When the event starts, the EV will charge using a linear model similar to the battery model described below.
+When the event starts, the EV will charge at a constant power using a model similar to the battery model described below.

 OCHRE's default event-based datasets are taken from `EVI-Pro
 <https://www.nrel.gov/transportation/evi-pro.html>`__.
 Additional datasets